How police finally found the Austin bomber

-AUSTIN, Texas (AP) — The suspected Austin bomber is dead after terrorizing Texas’ capital city for three weeks.
+AUSTIN, Texas — The suspected Austin bomber is dead after keeping Texas’ capital city on edge for three weeks.
 And in the end the manhunt wasn’t cracked by hundreds of phoned-in tips, the big pot of reward money or police pleading to the bomber through TV.

 One of the largest bombing investigations in the U.S. since the Boston Marathon attacks in 2013 came to an intense close early Wednesday when authorities say they moved in on Mark Anthony Conditt at an interstate hotel.
 Austin Police Chief Brian Manley said Conditt blew himself up after running his sport utility vehicle into a ditch.